 - Hostelworld – This is the best hostel accommodation site out there, with the largest inventory, best search interface, and widest availability.

 - Intrepid Travel – If you want to do a group tour around Europe, go with Intrepid Travel.
-They offer good small group tours that use local operators and leave a small environmental footprint.
+It offers good small-group tours that use local operators and leave a small environmental footprint.
 If you go on a tour with anyone, go with them.
-And, as a reader of this site, you’ll get discounts when you click the link!
+And, as a reader of this site, you can get a discount when you click the link!

 Albania Gear and Packing Guide